massma/teacher-learner-wellbeing/readme.md

 Contributing content
 ====================

-All content is generated from files in `/website-src`.
+All content is generated from files in `source`.
 Edit or add files there to update website content.
 The build system will automatically generate a new website if you execute the command `cabal run build`.